 When a prospective lender makes a credit inquiry to a credit bureau, there are two different options of data available for them to pull on your credit report: soft inquiries and hard inquiries.
 The main three bureaus in Australia are; Veda, Dunn & Bradstreet and Experian.
 Whilst both types of credit inquiries require a third party, like yourself or a lender, to view your credit report, only a hard inquiry can negatively impact your credit score.
 This blog edition provides some key insights into the differences between the two.

 What is a hard inquiry?

 Hard inquiries typically take place when a lender or financial institution, like a credit card or mortgage provider, runs a credit check when making a lending decision.
-They more commonly happen when you apply for a credit card, personal loan or a mortgage, and you generally have to authorise them.
+Hard inquiries commonly happens when you apply for a personal loan, credit card, or mortgage, and you generally have to authorise them.
 Hard inquiries may lower your score by a few points and can remain on your credit report for a period of up to 2 years.
 Your credit health does repair over time and the inquiry will usually fall away at this time.

 What is a soft inquiry?

-These checks are more common when a person or a company check your credit report as a part of a background check.
-Real life scenarios such as; you are looking to rent a property.
+These checks are more common when a person or a company check your credit report as part of a background check.
+Real-life scenarios such as; you are looking to rent a property.
 Other examples include employer background checks, or even checking your own credit score.
-Quite different to a chard inquiry, a soft inquiry may occur without your permission.
+Quite different to a hard inquiry, a soft inquiry may occur without your permission.
 However, it won’t affect your credit score and these inquiries may not show on your score or credit report, depending on the credit bureau.